 Now let's explore the top 13 open source APM tools in 2021.

 SigNoz is a full-stack open source APM and observability tool.
-It captures both metrics and traces with log management currently in the product roadmap.
+SigNoz provides logs, metrics, and traces under a single dashboard.
 Logs, metrics, and traces are considered to be the three pillars of observability in modern-day distributed systems.
 Using SigNoz, you can track things like:

 - User requests per second